-You don’t have to ask anybody to join the network and you don’t have to register with a central authority.
-Being able to do this comes at the cost of you being responsible for the safety of your funds.
+You don’t have to ask anybody to join the network and you don’t have to register with a central authority to create a wallet.
+Being able to do this comes at the cost of you being responsible for the safety of your coins.
 There is nobody that can help you recover your keys if you lose them.
-You may have heard stories about people searching for old hard drives because they have “lost their Bitcoin”.
+If anybody was able to recover your keys for you, they would also be able to steal your funds.
+This would eliminate the trustless aspect of blockchains.
+You may have heard stories about people searching for old hard drives because they have “lost their bitcoins”.
 More accurately, they lost the keys to access their bitcoin.

 But there is a sort of recovery mechanism with many wallets called a mnemonic phrase or backup phrase.
 A mnemonic phrase usually consists of 12 or 24 words.
 With these words, you can recover your keys.
 You receive your mnemonic phrase when you install and set up your wallet.
 Be sure to write it down on a piece of paper and keep it in a safe place.
 You should have at least two versions of your backup phrase stored in different locations.

 It’s essential to understand that your backup phrase is just as important as your private key itself.
 If anybody gets their hands on your backup phrase, they can access your money.
 Saving it as a screenshot or text file on your computer is not a good idea!